catzz0507/linguaLibrary-ai/README.md

 ---

+## Key Differentiators

+LinguaLibrary AI is designed around four core ideas:

+1. **AI-generated learning content**
+   - Gemma 4 generates structured practice questions instead of relying only on fixed question banks.

+2. **Game-based learning loop**
+   - Quiz answers are connected to RPG battle actions, making practice more interactive and repeatable.

+3. **Local-first architecture**
+   - The current prototype uses a local inference server instead of a cloud-only AI workflow.

+4. **Demo and fallback reliability**
+   - If the local AI server is unavailable, the game can fall back to bundled sample questions so the demo remains playable.

+---

 ## Why Gemma 4

 LinguaLibrary AI uses **Gemma 4 E4B running through a local inference server** to generate structured language-learning questions.

 This approach reduces dependency on cloud-only AI platforms and supports more privacy-preserving learning workflows.

+In the current prototype, Gemma 4 runs through a separate local inference server.
+The future goal is to move toward a fully bundled offline distribution where an optimized local model runtime can be packaged together with the game client.

 Gemma 4 enables: